 "We ate the angulas on sourdough bread crusts and then dipped the spongy sourdough innards in the olive oil, with a sprinkling of salt.
 This was a special food for a special occasion picnic.
 We hope to do it again next year." - Maria F., a happy customer

-This doesn't stop Spaniards from seeking out authentic tiny elver eels for celebratory circumstances.
+The cost doesn't stop Spaniards from seeking out authentic tiny elver eels for celebratory circumstances.
 Prepared and packed by hand in olive oil, salt, and cayenne pepper, the eels are most often enjoyed on Christmas, New Year's, and San Sebastián Day, traditionally served gently warmed with a touch of sautéed garlic.